How Artificial Intelligence (AI) Is Transforming Beauty & Cosmetics Retail6 min readReading Time: 4 minutes

 The question is—how can beauty & cosmetics brands stand out from the competition to meet the needs of the easily bored 2020 shopper?
 The answer is 360-degree dynamic personalization!

 Why Beauty Brands MUST Personalize The Customer’s Experience?

 It’s been a decade since the personalization was introduced to the beauty & cosmetics industry.
 What has been a good-to-have in the past years became a must-have during the pandemic.
 Beauty shoppers are constantly online on e-commerce sites—according to a Condé Nast commissioned a study by research firm Tapestry—beauty consumers spend 80% of their time in the pre-search phase of their purchase journey and only 20% on the website to “add to cart” and make their purchase!
 The beauty shopper knows exactly what they want.
-And wants those exact matches displayed on the first page of their search results.
+And wants those exact matches (personalized search) displayed on the first page of their search results.

 Building a dynamic view of the customer via customer intelligence: